b-per/fzf-dbt/README.md

 ## Limitations

 In order to be fast, fzf-dbt parses dbt's `manifest.json` file.
-But this file is only updated when you run the `compile`, `run`, `test` or another dbt command that compiles the project.
+But this file is only updated when you run the `ls`, `compile`, `run`, `build`, `test` or another dbt command that compiles the project.

 Therefore if you add a models, but don't run any of these commands, fzf-dbt won't be able to find those models.